-Failure to hatch two of the three fertile eggs collected in 1999 underscores the continued contaminant related productivity problems faced by this population.
-Collection and analysis of eagle eggs and other tissues should continue in order to provide accurate baseline data from which to compare changes that may occur if action to alleviate the contaminant burden in the sediments is ever undertaken.
+Collection and analysis of eagle eggs and other tissues should continue in order to provide accurate baseline data from which to compare changes that may occur when action to alleviate the contaminant burden in the sediments is undertaken.
 Because bald eagles are at the top of the food chain, they are one of the best species for monitoring the influence of organochlorine contaminants on the marine ecosystem.